tarkers/cupict-converter/README.md

-# Cupict Converter
+# CuPict Converter

 ## About Cupict
-It's the  converter for supporting cucumber feature file with PICT to **generate mutiple test cases more easily**.
+CuPict is a tool of supporting combinatorial tesing for Cucumber.

-Visit [Microsoft Pict](https://github.com/Microsoft/pict/blob/main/doc/pict.md) to see more information about pict and [cucumber](https://github.com/cucumber/cucumber-js/blob/HEAD/CONTRIBUTING.md) to know more about the feature pickle transformation
+Visit [Microsoft PICT](https://github.com/Microsoft/pict/blob/main/doc/pict.md) to see more information about PICT and [Cucumber](https://github.com/cucumber/cucumber-js/blob/HEAD/CONTRIBUTING.md) to know more about a BDD Feature file.

 ## Setup
 ```